Pylons/pyramid/docs/narr/views.rst

-  example, if your view was a class, and the class has a method named ``index`` and you wanted to use this method instead of the class' ``__call__`` method to return the response, you'd say ``attr="index"`` in the page ZCML definition.
-This is most useful when the page definition is a class.
+  example, if your view was a class, and the class has a method named ``index`` and you wanted to use this method instead of the class' ``__call__`` method to return the response, you'd say ``attr="index"`` in the view configuration for the view.
+This is most useful when the view definition is a class.

   .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.